 This program is an ASCII run program, meaning you run it in an xterm window with keyboard commands.
 The program will prompt you to select the treatment machine and then the energy.
 The program will take several minutes, most of the time spent in the initial step of fitting a spectrum.
 The program will stop if an error occurs, such as a needed file is missing.
 Be sure to check for error messages when the program has finished to ascertain that it was successful in computing all the output files that are required.

-This is an ASCII program that will compare the dose in the central axis data files to that computed using the pencil beam.
+This is an ASCII program that will compare the dose in the central axis data files to that computed using the pencil beam or the collapsed cone dose algorithm.
 A report is produced that can be printed on a printer.
 A plot for each field size comparing the measure data to computed data is produced.
-This is an ASCII program that must be run from the keyboard in an command prompt (xterm) window.
+This is an ASCII program that must be run from the keyboard in a command prompt (xterm) window.
 It provides a test that the kernel was properly generated.
 The program works for both the pencil beam algorithm and the collapsed cone.

 1. T.R.
 Mackie, J.W.
 Scrimger, J.J.
 Battista, “A Convolution Method of Calculating Dose for 15-MV X-Rays”, Med.
 Phys., Vol. 12, No. 2, Mar/Apr 1985, pp 188-196.